 Building a Collaborative Network for Coastal Carbon Cycle Synthesis

-Tidal marshes, mangrove swamps and seagrass meadows are unique ecosystems found on coastlines worldwide.
+Tidal marshes, mangrove swamps, and seagrass meadows are unique ecosystems found on coastlines worldwide.
 These wetlands support specialized plant, microbe and animal species that collectively form some of the Earth’s most productive ecosystems, influencing the ecology of estuaries and coastal oceans.
 Coastal wetlands are also under severe pressure from human activity which threatens to diminish the many benefits they provide to people and aquatic food webs.
 Among these benefits is the fact that they remove large amounts of the greenhouse gas carbon dioxide from the atmosphere and bury it in soils for centuries to millennia.
 Indeed, these ecosystems account for nearly 50% of the organic carbon buried in the oceans despite occupying less than 1% of ocean area.
 This surprising fact suggests an opportunity: that protecting, restoring and managing these ecosystems could help manage greenhouse gas concentrations in addition to the list of other ecological and social benefits they provide.
 The pace of research on this topic has accelerated and is now too rapid to be synthesized by individual investigators.
-The goal of this Research Coordination Network is to advance the synthesis of coastal wetland carbon cycle data.